Betterment/charlatan/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for fake_http
+about: Suggest an idea for charlatan
 title: ""
 labels: enhancement
 ---